 Dog Food for a Sensitive Stomach

 You probably have a picture in your mind of what a dog can eat and it looks like the contents of a trash can, right?
 There are bones, meat, random veggies, not to mention their dog food.
+But for some dogs, this is not okay, as they can have a sensitive stomach.
+This is where dog food for a sensitive stomach becomes a good diet option.

 Contrary to popular belief, dogs are not the garbage disposals that popular culture has made them out to be and some have a very sensitive stomach.
 Eating anything beyond special dog food may cause them to vomit or have diarrhea.